Shoppers click 'buy' as retailers slash prices ahead of Cyber Monday

 Rival Adobe Analytics forecasts that shoppers will spend a record $12 billion Monday, 5.4% more than last year, representing what it says will be the largest-ever e-commerce shopping day in the U.S. Retailers are set to dangle average price cuts of 30% on electronics, and 19% on furniture, said Vivek Pandya, lead analyst at Adobe Digital Insights.

-Last-minute Cyber Monday shoppers could spend $4 billion between 6 p.m. and 11 p.m.
-EST alone "because consumers are going to be concerned about discounts weakening after that," Pandya said.
+Last-minute shoppers on Monday could spend $4 billion between 6 p.m. and 11 p.m.
+ET alone, Pandya said, "because consumers are going to be concerned about discounts weakening after that."

 Adobe provides merchants with Experience Cloud, a service which powers their e-commerce platforms, giving Adobe a window into aggregate transaction data at 85% of the top 100 internet retailers.